Brent Key

 Donald Brent Key (born August 1, 1978) is an American college football coach and former player.
-Key is currently the head football coach at his alma mater, Georgia Tech.
+Key is the head football coach at his alma mater, Georgia Tech as of November 2022.

 Playing career

-Key grew up in Trussville, Alabama, a suburb of Birmingham, Alabama.
+Key grew up in Trussville, Alabama, a suburb of Birmingham.
 He attended and played football at Hewitt-Trussville High School.
-Key played guard at Georgia Tech, starting all four years.
+Key played guard at Georgia Tech under coach George O'Leary, starting all four years.
+During his four-year playing career, Georgia Tech would go on to four straight bowl appearances, finish the season in the AP poll top-25 four times, beat rival Georgia three straight times, and rank No. 1 nationally in total offense in 1998.
+He was voted team captain and all-ACC as a senior in 2000.